About this site

 Annual Credit report is committed to making products and services accessible to meet the needs of all our customers.

-We strive to ensure that the website complies with the requirements defined by Section 508 of the Rehabilitation Act, which requires that information and computer technology (ICT) be accessible to people with disabilities, as well as the Web Content Accessibility Guidelines (WCAG 2.0) of the Word Wide Web Consortium (W3C).
+We strive to ensure that the website complies with the requirements defined by Section 508 of the Rehabilitation Act, which requires that information and computer technology (ICT) be accessible to people with disabilities, as well as the Web Content Accessibility Guidelines (WCAG) 2.1 Level A and Level AA of the World Wide Web Consortium (W3C).

 The site uses several features in order to improve accessibility to users with disabilities.
 These features include: